 • Courses starting with "0" are developmental, remedial, or supporting courses.
-These are not published on the student transcript and do not have credits assigned to them.
+Developmental courses do not have credits assigned to them.
+Support courses are not published on the student transcript and do not have credits assigned to them.

 - Roman numerals (I, II, etc.) after course titles indicate segments of a multi-course sequence. - The numbers 1, 2, etc. after course titles indicate segments of a multi-course sequence.